 An exclusive deal was made with Epic Games

 The Epic Games Store arrived with quite a splash late last year, luring developers to its marketplace with a better revenue cut than Valve offers, as well as revenue guarantees.
 It doesn't hurt that millions already use Epic's launcher to play Fortnite, either.
-As a result, a number of developers have agreed to exclusive launches on the Epic Store.
+As a result, a number of developers and publishers have agreed to exclusive launches on the Epic Store.

 A DMCA notice was issued